CoreyGumbs/PySqware_HTTP/README.md

 + Application ID
 + Location(s) ID

+#### Secrets.py and Secrets.json
+Before you are able to use the Square API or Sq_Connect class, you have to first create your secrets.json file to use with the secrets.py file.
+Rather than hard coding your Access Token, Application ID, and Location ID headers everytime you send a request, these two files ensure that you only have to set-up once as well as protect your sensitive data.

+##### Secrets.py
+There are two global variables : **BASE_DIR and  SECURITY KEY**

+`BASE_DIR = os.path.dirname(os.path.abspath(__file__))
+security_key = os.path.join(BASE_DIR, 'secrets.json')`

+They are currently set to the **connect** module file path.
+Should you wish the

 #### Endpoints

 The Sq_Connect class utilizes the **GET, POST, PUT, DELETE** http methods through the Requests library.
 These methods conincide with the